 Specializing in Teaching Pain-free Pleasurable Movement

-Cynthia Birney, Exceptionally Experienced Feldenkrais® Teacher, PORTLAND, OR
+Cynthia Birney, Highly Experienced Feldenkrais® Teacher, PORTLAND, OR

 Cynthia Birney is a movement specialist with extensive experience providing healing for chronic and acute pain.
 Her life long practice in movement improvement has included helping people in chronic and acute pain, individuals suffering from various neurological impairments, accident and trauma survivors, dancers, performers, athletes and musicians.